opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 - **Cloud status**: There are three different types of status indicated by a color which show the current status of your cloud project.
     The status of each project is shown with a tooltip.
-    - **Red Status:** The project is invalid and is not ready-for use in the field.
+    - **Red Status:** The project is invalid and is not ready for use in the field.
         There are multiple reasons for this and the status message on your QFieldCloud landing page is the first step to address the issue.
     - **Brown Status:** The project is currently being updated or edited.
     - **Green Status**: The project is ready to be used in the field.